 Coverage gaps.
 Bed bugs harbor in cracks smaller than a credit card’s width.
 Consumer sprays don’t effectively penetrate these spaces.

-The honest answer: if you have bed bugs, DIY rarely works and often makes professional treatment harder because the bugs have been scattered further.
+The honest answer: if you have bed bugs, DIY rarely works and often makes professional bed bug treatment harder because the bugs have been scattered further.

-Before quoting anything, we do a free inspection to confirm it’s actually bed bugs (many “bed bug” calls are actually carpet beetles, fleas, bat bugs, or other insects) and assess the scope.
-Only then do we recommend chemical vs. heat and give you an actual number.
+Before quoting anything, the technician inspects to confirm it’s actually bed bugs (many “bed bug” calls are actually carpet beetles, fleas, bat bugs, or other insects) and assess the scope.
+Only then does the technician recommend chemical vs. heat and give you an actual number.
+For how bed bug pricing compares to every other service, see our San Diego pest control cost guide.

-Call us at (858) 808-6055 to schedule.
-We work discreetly, we explain the options clearly, and we don’t upsell — if chemical treatment fits your situation, we’ll tell you, even though heat is the higher-ticket job.
+Call us at (858) 400-6561 to get matched.
+The pros we send work discreetly, explain the options clearly, and don’t upsell, if chemical treatment fits your situation, they’ll tell you, even though heat is the higher-ticket job.
 Bed bugs are stressful enough.
 The treatment decision shouldn’t be.